 Trammell was born in 1780 just outside of what is now Nashville, Tennessee.
 When I was thinking about what to write to recognize his birthday, I recalled again how the years of his life were incredibly pivotal in the history of our nation and the state of Texas.

-My former mother-in-law is 100 years old and it is incredible to think about all she has seen in her lifetime.
+My former mother-in-law was almost 100 years old when she died and it is incredible to think about all she saw in her lifetime.
 For Nicholas Trammell, his span of years was just as remarkable.

 The Trammells and the Mauldings, his wife's family, were early arrivers into the Tennessee-Kentucky settlements, holding key offices as justice of the peace, sheriff, and captain of the militia.
 Trammell grew up in the county where Andrew Jackson had his legal practice.
 When he left Tennessee and began settling in the Missouri Territory it was only five years after the Louisana Purchase.

 Along with other Tennesseans, Nick was among the earliest Anglo settlers to push into Missouri, Arkansas, and ultimately to Pecan Point on the Red River when Texas was still Spanish territory.
 When it became Mexico, he tried to head south into Austin's colony like many others but was rejected due to his poor reputation.